-From 25 May 2018 the General Data Protection Regulation (GDPR) will be enforced across Europe.
-This will be the most significant changes we have seen to data protection in over 20 years.
+On 25 May 2018 the General Data Protection Regulation (GDPR) was enforced across Europe.
+This is the most significant changes we have seen to data protection in over 20 years.

-As we approach the 25 May deadline it's important to ask yourself, is my organisation aware of the changes and what can I do to prepare?
+It's important to ask yourself, is my organisation aware of the changes and what can I do to meet the requirements?

 Wider scope - territorial and definition of personal data

 The GDPR applies to any organisation that is 'established' in the EU and processes personal data.
 If you are an organisation established outside the EU, you could still be caught if your processing activities relate to: offering goods and/or services to EU residents (even if complimentary), and/or the monitoring of behavior within the EU.

 The definition of personal data is even wider than it was under the Directive, as it now expressly includes identification numbers, location data and online identifiers such as IP addresses and cookies.
 Essentially the only data that will fall outside of the definition or personal data is that which is truly anonymised.
 The definition of sensitive personal data also now includes genetic data and

 There are stricter conditions for obtaining consent - it must be freely given, specific, informed, unambiguous, distinguishable and not 'bundled' with other written agreements or statements.
 It must be as easy to withdraw consent as it is to give and data subjects have the right to withdraw consent at any time.

 Increased individual rights

 The GDPR provides numerous enhanced rights for individual data subjects.
 For example, individuals have the right to require information about whether their personal data is being processed and further information such as the purposes of processing and the recipients of the data.
 Individuals also have the right to object to their personal data being processed for direct marketing.

 Direct obligations on data processors